g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 class (in *robot.py*) to navigate the maze using the search algorithms.
 The test condition is that the robot is given a maximum of 1000 time steps to locate the goal otherwise the run is said to have failed.
-It also reports back a score based on the formula (provided in the project definition) given below:
+It also reports back a score based on the formula (from the project definition) given below:

 **Run Score = (Time steps for Second run) + 1/30(Time steps for First run)**

 The algorithms will be tested with the given mazes with multiple runs/trials.
-The reported scores will be collected and analyzed.
-Please see the [Results](#iv.-results) section for results and analysis.
+Please see the [Results](#iv.-results) section for the collected results and analysis.

 As the score is automatically calculated by the *tester.py,* we need to use it to compare the trial runs for each maze for each method.
 There could have been